CocktailPi installation

 Choose OS -> Raspberry Pi OS (other) -> Raspberry Pi OS Lite (64-bit)

 Next, click on the “gears” symbol located in the bottom right corner.
 This will bring up a menu.
 Within this menu, you should select a hostname, enable SSH, and create a user along with a password.
-In my case, I named this user “pi,” but you can choose any name you prefer.
-Just make sure to remember the user you create here, as you’ll need to use it when referencing the “pi” user in the rest of this tutorial.
+The user needs to be named “pi”.
+This is required, as the automatic installer refers to that user later.

 Once you have entered the specified options, click on the “save” button.
 This will close the menu.
 Now, select your SD card and initiate the flashing process by clicking on “write/flash.”